emranbm/website/docs/administration/backup-restore/_index.md

 weight: 50
 ---

 Backup and restore is important for disaster recovery and data migration scenarios.
 With a tool like [Velero](https://velero.io/), you can backup and restore your Harbor instances and avoid disruptions in service in the event of a disaster.
-Velero is is an open source tool you can use to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.
+Velero is an open-source tool you can use to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.

-The following tutorial shows how to use Velero to backup and restore a Harbor instance that has been deployed in a Kubernetes cluster using the Harbor helm chart.
+The following tutorial shows how to use Velero to back up and restore a Harbor instance that has been deployed in a Kubernetes cluster using the Harbor helm chart.
 See more details about [How Velero Works](https://velero.io/docs/v1.9/how-velero-works/).

 {{< important >}}

-This tutorial only backs up a subset of Harbor's resources and data, including all Harbor related Kubernetes resources (Deployments, StatefulSets, Services, ConfigMaps, etc.) and data in the PersistentVolumes of Harbor's internal database, registry, chartmuseum, jobservice and Trivy.
+This tutorial only backs up a subset of Harbor's resources and data, including all Harbor-related Kubernetes resources (Deployments, StatefulSets, Services, ConfigMaps, etc.) and data in the PersistentVolumes of Harbor's internal database, registry, chartmuseum, jobservice and Trivy.

-Harbor's Redis data is not backed up, see the [Limitations](#limitations) section for more details of the potential impact to your Harbor instance.
+Harbor's Redis data is not backed up, see the [Limitations](#limitations) section for more details of the potential impact on your Harbor instance.

-The backup taken in this tutorial is crash consistent, not application consistent.
+The backup taken in this tutorial is crash-consistent, not application-consistent.
 This means that some data will be lost after restore, see the [Limitations](#limitations) part for more information.
 {{< /important >}}

 ## Install Velero